ChrisStylianidis/EMF-B/README.md

 ## Contact

-If you have questions or need further information about any of my solutions, please feel free to contact me.
+If you have questions or need further information about any of my solutions, please feel free to contact me!